-During the development of the Annual Action Plan, the City held a public meeting on January 6, 2022 via Zoom to engage various local agencies, organizations, including the attendees of the Greater Chico

-Homeless Task Force, the Continuum of Care and citizens of Chico.
+During the development of the Annual Action Plan, the City held a public meeting on January 12, 2023 via Zoom to engage various local agencies, organizations, including the attendees of the Greater Chico Homeless Task Force, the Continuum of Care and citizens of Chico.
 Citizen participation for this plan was encouraged through email distributions, noticing in the local daily newspaper, on the City's website, and during community and public meetings.
-Two public hearings were conducted in April and May and the draft Annual Action Plan was available for a 30-day comment period online from April 15 to May 17.
+Two public hearings of the City Council were conducted in April and May and the draft Annual Action Plan was available for a 30-day comment period online from April 1 to May 2.
 A City-Council appointed Citizen Advisory Committee was utilized to evaluate and make recommendations for CDBG Public Service funding.